Syllabus for

 Course Calendar:

-This calendar is from the last time the course was taught and has yet to be updated!
 Due dates for projects are underlined .
 Exam dates are in bold.
-Be aware that due dates sometimes slip.
-You are responsible for monitoring the course webcaucus for the latest deadlines.
+Be aware that the due dates here are tentative.
+The Canvas course shell will state correct due dates.
+You are responsible for monitoring the Canvas for the latest deadlines.
 In addition, programming assignments (particularly the later ones) may be altered to accomodate the interests of the class as the semester progresses.

 Date Text Projects due